 Website Revamp Meaning: A website revamp is a complete overhaul or redesign of a website.
 It can include a new design, layout, graphics, and content (information architecture).
-It is a major project that can take weeks or months to complete.

-1. Benefits of Website Revamp
+2. Scope of Work for Website Revamp

 Change of User Flow